Journal entry for August 10, 2017

 First up was Yosemite Falls, which I had never visited before.

 We then took the shuttle to Happy Isles to hike up to Mist Falls and Nevada Falls through the Mist Trail.
 This is also the beginning of the John Muir Trail.
 Every time I come back here I have fond memories of the day in 2009 when I started my 23-day hike.
+I took the same shuttle as nine years ago to reach the trailhead, and now I was hiking again the first few miles of the trail.
+We even had a classic lunch I used to have on the JMT: tortilla wraps with Trader Joe’s salami and Gouda cheese.

 There was still a decent amount of water flowing at Mist Falls and Nevada Falls.
 I felt fine on the hike considering that I hadn’t exercised much in the past few months.
 On the way down we took the John Muir Trail instead of backtracking on the Mist Trail.